hazelcast/hazelcast-jet-reference-manual/docs/030_Hazelcast_Jet_101_-Word_Counting_Batch_Job/02_Implementing_and_Running_the_DAG.md

 ```

 This processor maintains a hashtable that maps each distinct key to its
 accumulated value.
-We specify `wholeItem()` as the "key extractor"
+We specify `wholeItem()` as the _key extractor_
-function: our input item is just the word and it should be the grouping
+function: our input item is just the word, which is also the grouping
 key.
 The second argument is the kind of aggregate operation we want to
 perform &mdash; counting.
 We're relying on Jet's out-of-the-box
-definitions here, but it's easy to define your own aggregate
+definitions here, but it's easy to define your own aggregate operations
-operations/key extractors.
-The processor emits nothing until it has
+and key extractors.
+The processor emits nothing until it has received all
-received all the input, and at that point it emits the hashtable as a
+the input, and at that point it emits the hashtable as a stream of
-stream of `Entry<String, Long>`.
+`Entry<String, Long>`.

 Next is the combining step which computes the grand totals from
 individual members' contributions.
 This is the code: